kasyan1337/kasyan1337/README.md

 A Python implementation of OpenAI's Whisper model for speech-to-text processing.
 The project integrates Whisper with GPT API for local transcription tasks on macOS, focusing on efficient handling of audio inputs and text outputs.

 ### [Sentiment_Analysis](https://github.com/kasyan1337/Sentiment_Analysis)
 A Python-based sentiment analysis tool that processes text data using machine learning techniques.
 The project involves text preprocessing, feature extraction, and model training for sentiment classification.
+Output data contains text's subjectivity, polarity and intensity.

 ### [Web_Scrapping_Gold_Apple](https://github.com/kasyan1337/Web_scrapping_gold_apple)
 A web scraping script to extract data from the Gold Apple e-commerce platform.
-The project employs Python libraries such as BeautifulSoup and Selenium to collect structured data from product pages.
+The project employs Python libraries such as BeautifulSoup to collect structured data from product pages using API and HTML scraping.

 ### [Notification_CWT](https://github.com/kasyan1337/notification_cwt)
 A notification system developed for automated reminders and alerts.
 It includes a Python script to send notifications based on predefined schedules or triggers.

 ### [Converter](https://github.com/kasyan1337/Converter)
 A script designed to handle file format conversions.
-The project supports formats like CSV, XLSX, and JSON, ensuring compatibility for various data processing workflows.
+The project supports `.pdf`, `.docx`, `.heic`, `.jpeg`, `.png`, `.mov`, `.mp4`, `.wav`, `.mp3`, ensuring compatibility for various data processing workflows.

 ### [Calendar_ICS_Maker](https://github.com/kasyan1337/Calendar_ics_maker)
 A script to generate `.ics` files for calendar events.
 It includes support for recurring events, custom reminders, and time zone adjustments for integration with calendar applications.